Future Trends in the Design of Memetic Algorithms: the Case of the Linear Ordering Problem: Experimental Validation

-The advantages offered by MA-EDM$ei$ in instances of size $300$ are more limited.
-The increase in computing power does not yield an increase in the fitness of the best solutions achieved, but it does produce a noticeable decrease in the standard deviation (both in MA-EDM$ei$ and MA-EDM), so it is very possible that solutions very close to optimal are being achieved in instances of this size.
-In the cases of $500$, $750$ and $1000$, the improvement provided by MA-EDM$ei$ is broad, with even the worst result achieved by MA-EDM$ei$ being better than the average achieved by MA-EDM.
+Figure~\ref{fig:maedmvsils} shows the boxplots of the results obtained in the largest instances, while the results for the smallest ones can be consulted in the supplementary material.
+With short stopping criteria, MA-EDM is superior.
+This is especially clear in the 6-hour run, a case in which there are significant differences in favor of MA-EDM in every instance.
+However, as the computing power increases, the improvements achieved by MA-EDM are limited, and it is surpassed by MA-EDM$ei$ (also in a statistically significant way).
+This improvement is most noticeable for larger instances.
 In the case of the instance of size $1000$, MA-EDM and MA-EDM$ei$ evolved on average $120711$ and $937$ generations, respectively.
-The results show that as the complexity of the instances grows, expanding the number of generations is not the best way to take advantage of the increased computational resources.
-In fact, in the case of the $1000$ instance, despite the noticeable margin for improvement still left for MA-EDM, between the results obtained in 24 hours and 192 hours, i.e., when multiplying the computation amount by 8, there were no significant differences.
+The results show that as the computing capabilities increase, expanding the number of generations is not the best design choice.
+In fact, in the case of the $1000$ instance, despite the noticeable margin for improvement still left for MA-EDM, there were no significant differences between the results obtained in 24 hours and 192 hours.